HOME

 "Somersford Bridge is decayed and downe, and the cawsye thereunto adjoining, which bridge is the Queenes bridge, and by her highnes to be mayneteyned, the stones of which bryda were caryed away by James Bromefelde and by him employed upon his own buyldinges and Peper harowe upon the form of Sir Richard Pexall Knight."
 Bridge Commissioners 1565

-There are two substantial medieval stone bridges (GR: SU946438) at Eashing, again part of the Waverley Abbey series of constructions.
-Now cared for by the National Trust both bridges were repaired and then gifted to the Trust by The Society for the Protection of Ancient Buildings (SPAB) in 1900.
+There is a substantial medieval stone double bridge (GR: SU946438) at Eashing, again part of the Waverley Abbey series of constructions.
+Now cared for by the National Trust both bridges were repaired and then gifted to the Trust by The Old Guildford Society in 1901.
 The bridges are now protected by Scheduled Ancient Monument status.
-The minute little split-larch chapel that had been built here in 1857 was dismantled and rebuilt in 1996 at the Rural Life Centre in Tilford to preserve it for prosperity.
-This saved it from certain deterioration its use having fallen to that of a chicken coop.

 Eashing Mill (GR: SU946438) in an 1830 sketch the mill is shown as a paper mill complete with a louvered drying loft and rag house.
 There was also a corn mill sharing the site.
 The mill was completely rebuilt two years later to incorporate contemporary paper milling machinery, and again in 1852 having been destroyed by fire at which time it had 15 beating engines powered by two waterwheels and a steam engine.
 The considerable amount of paper it produced, which included continuous rolls, were used for printing The Times and other papers.
 The mill finally closed in 1899 having been defeated by the huge new modern mills closer to the coast.
 A flock mill opened here in the 20th century but had to be rebuilt, now only as a two-storey building, after a fire in 1960.